-Set the following parameters for each of the digital inputs:
+Set the following parameters for each of the groups of digital inputs:

-- "Nominal voltage"

-- "Debouncing time": A state change will only be adopted by the digital input after the debouncing time has expired.
+- "Nom voltage" the nominal voltage of the digital inputs. - "Debouncing time 1...n" A state change will only be adopted by the digital input after the debouncing time has expired. - "Inverting 1...n" Optional inverting of the input signal.

-- "Inverting" (where necessary)